pyecharts/pyecharts-snapshot/README.rst

 .. code-block:: bash

-   $ npm install -g phantomjs
+   $ npm install -g phantomjs-prebuilt

 At the end, please verify if it is there: